Ryan82924/Repository/README.md

 in addition I felt like I learned a lot about JS functions and react specific functions as well.
 I felt like so far this part of the project has helped me to learn the most out of all of the parts.

 For Simon Service I felt like I learned a lot about working between the front and the backend.
 Once again the syntax errors and the debugging took a lot of time for me.
 I also felt like I learned a lot more about async code and await.
 Which was something that I was a little confused about before but I felt like I got a better hold of during this process.
 I also felt like I learned a bit about debugging code and writing better JS/react since this section was almost entirely made of JS.

+For the Database I felt like I learned a lot from it, particularly about how to establish the database connection with the service and how websites interact with a database to store information.
+I also felt like I learned a lot about how the importance of directly affecting objects vs making copies.
+I often unintentionally made copies and the database would not receive the updates if I updated the copies.
 -->